briggsreschke/geo-json/README.md

 - National (NP), State (SP), and National Forest (NF) campgrounds.
 - Lighthouses by state
-- Poets from the United States (wrote poetry in the US)
+- Poets from the United States

 All data in familiar csv, json and geojson formats